CrystalGrowerOrg/cgaspects/docs-site/docs/analysis/aspect-ratios.md

 - At least one valid XYZ frame is required (frames with zero points are skipped)
 - CDA requires the simulation parameters file to be present in the folder (it lists the available directions)
 - For very large datasets (hundreds of XYZ files), analysis may take several minutes
+- Analysis can be cancelled from **Tools → Active Threads**.
+Cancellation takes effect at the next checkpoint (typically the start of each file), so there may be a short delay before the task stops.